 - Add excitement to your life (think roller coasters!)

 However, when you experience excessive or chronic stress, or lack adequate skills to cope with stress, it takes a toll both physically and emotionally.
 Since a stress-free life is not possible or even desirable, it’s important to learn to manage it, before it manages you.

-Stress results from your body’s natural instinct to protect itself: the “fight or flight” response.
-Such reactions were useful when your ancestors frequently faced life and death situations.
-In today’s society, few situations are life and death, yet your body still reacts as if they were.
+Stress results from your body’s natural instinct to protect itself: the “fight, flight, or freeze” response.
+Such reactions were useful when your ancestors frequently faced life and death situations (think saber tooth tiger).
+In our modern environment society, few situations are life and death, yet your body still reacts as if they are.

-This type of stress can wear down your body, exhausting you, and weakening your defense against disease (dis-ease).
-As a result, you may experience gastrointestinal problems, depression, anxiety, headaches, insomnia, high blood pressure, and heart disease.
-It can also lead to distress habits like overeating, smoking, drinking, or drug use.
+Stress can wear down your body, exhausting you, and weakening your defense against disease (dis-ease).
+As a result, you may experience gastrointestinal (stomach and digestive) problems, depression, anxiety, headaches, trouble sleeping and insomnia, high blood pressure, and heart disease.

 Stress can also lead to distress habits like stress eating, smoking, drinking, substance use, and maladaptive attempts to manage stress like overworking.

 It’s important to pay attention to the effects of stress on your mind and body.
 While it may be tempting to go on another diet to control stress eating, you can learn how to figure out the causes of stress eating, such as the real and perceived sources of stress in your life.